 Feature extraction model

 The model includes 3 fully connected layers, and each layer has a ReLU function after it as the activation function.
-I have made the stride of the image greater than one so that the image becomes smaller as it goes through the convolution layers, which help to save computational power and time and uses up less memory.
+We made the stride of the image greater than one so that the image becomes smaller as it goes through the convolution layers, which helps to save computational power and time and uses up less memory.

 Training and evaluation

-For the training cycle, I use the deep Q-learning algorithm to train the model, where I sample 32 frames for each back propagation.
-After each training epoch is completed, I then play the model deterministically for a set number of frames, to discover the level of reward it receives.
-Using this, I will be able to determine when the model achieves a target loss or reward.
+For the training cycle, We use the deep Q-learning algorithm to train the model, where we sample 32 frames for each back propagation.
+After each training epoch is completed, We then play the model deterministically for a set number of frames, to discover the level of reward it receives.
+Using this, we are able to determine when the model achieves a target loss or reward.

 Evaluation of various gaming methods